-Challenge exams are available for core CPA preparatory courses and cost \$230 + GST.
+Challenge exams are available for core CPA preparatory courses.
+The price for a challenge exam is posted on our website.
 A non-refundable credit card surcharge will be applied if a credit card is used for payment.
 A challenge exam will provide eligible students with an exemption from the course portion of the CPA preparatory course and an opportunity to sit the exam only.
-Students will be granted one attempt to challenge the exam for each course and must obtain a 60% or higher on the challenge exam to be successful.
+Students will be granted one attempt to challenge the exam for each course and must obtain 60% or higher on the challenge exam to be successful.
 If unsuccessful, the full CPA preparatory course (course and exam) or equivalent approved course(s) through a post-secondary institution must be completed.

-To be eligible for a challenge exam a student must have:
+To be eligible for a challenge exam, a student must have:

 - 1. Completed a course(s) through a post-secondary institution that no longer meets the 10-year currency requirement for exemption.
-The course must be: - a. equivalent per the provincial transfer credit guide or - b. eligible for a partial exemption as per the self-assessment tool - Completed a course(s) through a post-secondary institution that cannot be sufficiently verified for equivalence through acceptable supporting documentation.
+The course must be: - a. equivalent per the provincial transfer credit guide or - b. eligible for a partial exemption as per the self-assessment tool - 2.
+Completed a course(s) through a post-secondary institution that cannot be sufficiently verified for equivalence through acceptable supporting documentation.
 In which case, the student will be required to complete the self-assessment tool and attain the minimum required coverage of topics (50%) to be eligible to challenge the exam.

 CPA preparatory course materials will not be available to students who choose to challenge an exam.
-If you are granted a challenge exam while enrolled in a current offering of the CPA preparatory course, you will be subject to current course withdrawal and refund policies.
+If you are granted a challenge exam while enrolled in a current offering of the CPA preparatory course, you will be subject to the current course withdrawal and refund policies.
+CPA preparatory courses students are ineligible to register for a challenge exam if they have had an unsuccessful attempt at the course.
 Please refer to the Challenge Exam Policy FAQ and Section 3.3 of the CPA Harmonized Education Policies Vol. 3 for additional information on challenge exams.